aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 In this case, we say `Lion` `extends` `Cat`, or `Lion` is a **subclass** of `Cat`.
 And we say `Cat` is a **superclass** of `Lion`.

 The `Lion` class inherits members from its superclass, so the calls below are legal.
-Even though they're not in the `Lion` class, they're inherited from the `Cat` class.
+Even though they're not in the `Lion` class, they're inherited from the `Cat` class:

 ```java
 Lion lion = new Lion();